NouhJama/ALXBECAPSTONE/README.md

 - Secure API Endpoints with Permissions
 - Data Validation and Error Handling
 - External API Integration with CoinGecko for live cryptocurrency prices
+- Price snapshots per transaction to maintain historical accuracy
+- Caching of cryptocurrency data to reduce API calls and improve performance
+- Pagination for large datasets
+- Portfolio performance analytics (e.g., total value, profit/loss calculations)
+- Comprehensive API documentation using tools like Swagger or DRF's built-in documentation features.
+- Unit and integration tests to ensure code quality and reliability.
+- RENDER deployment for easy access and scalability.

 ## SETUP AND INSTALLATION
 1. Clone the repository: